 Six years after nearly winning the Indianapolis 500, Champ Car hero Paul Tracy will return to the IndyCar Series.

-at the Rexall Edmonton Indy on July 26 in Edmonton, Alberta, Canada.
+The Canadian star will have what’s currently a one-off ride with Vision Racing at the Rexall Edmonton Indy on July 26 in Edmonton, Alberta, Canada.
 Former IRL and Champ Car outfit Walker Racing will provide the manpower, according to The Indianapolis Star’s Curt Cavin.

 Considered one of the biggest stars in open-wheel racing, Tracy last raced at April’s Grand Prix of Long Beach in another one-off with his old team, Forsythe Championship Racing.